 Perched in the jungles of Northwest Thailand, Jason's English Medical Missionary School is training earnest young missionaries.
 The students built their own school with bamboo and $10 worth of wire and nails.
 Leroy, Lisa and Jason Sharon are living and working here.
 Donations will help provide food for the students.
 Here's more info.

-Located on the border of Thailand and Burma, Sunshine Orchards is responding to the tremendous need of children being orphaned and displaced by the civil war across the border.
-Currently there are around 260 children plus day students.
-The school includes vocational training.
+Located on the border of Thailand and Burma, Sunshine Orchard is responding to the tremendous needs of orphans and other children from war-torn and poverty-stricken villages.
+Sunshine Orchard includes a grade school, vocational training program, and medical-Bible training.
 Please see their website for more info.
-Also see the Steck Family's, the Meyer family's, and the Adams family's websites.
+Also see the Steck Family's website.

 This fund is to pay the book-keeper salary, office expenses, travel expenses, project oversight and development of new projects.
 It's what keeps us functioning and able to serve all these amazing projects you see listed here. :)